devarashs/implementation-for-stable-baselines3-gym/README.md

 - **MountainCarContinuous-v0:** Solved using **Soft Actor-Critic (SAC)**.
 SAC is an off-policy actor-critic algorithm that aims to maximize both reward and entropy.
 - **Acrobot-v1:** Solved using **Deep Q-Network (DQN)**.
 This demonstrates the application of DQN to a more complex control problem.
 - **LunarLander-v3:** Solved using **Deep Q-Network (DQN)**.
 This example shows how DQN can be applied to a classic control problem with continuous state space and discrete actions.
+- **MiniHack-Room-5x5-v0:** Solved using **Proximal Policy Optimization (PPO)**.
+This environment is a grid-based game that requires navigation and decision-making skills.